rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 A relaxed mind solves the second piece of our beaming puzzle: the brain is another big consumer of energy and oxygen in the body.

-Lets go back to our Yogi and summarize what is going on for this beaming figure:

-Its posture is balanced.
-Its muscles are relaxed.
-Its brain is going layer by layer to a deep state of meditation.
+These 2 simple actions summarize what is going on.
+In other words:

 The Yogi energy is not being waste by bad posture, excessive muscular activity, worries or frenetic thinking.

-After awhile, the Yogi turns into those radiant beams of light.
-Energy is overflowing its body.
+The Yogi energy is being redirected to tissues and organs.
+After awhile, energy is overflowing its body.

-Is there a moment in our day that we do the same as the beaming Yogi?
+Is there a moment in our day that we do something similar?
 Yes.
-When we are sleeping we do not move much and our brain goes to a deep dreamland.
-As result, like the Yogi, the energy from breathing is being redirect to nurture our organs and deep tissues.
-In the morning, after a good night of sleep, we feel recharged.
+When we are sleeping we do not move much and our brain goes to a deep state.

+As result, after a good night of sleep, we feel recharged.
+The energy produced by breathing was being used to nurture our organs and deep tissues.

-Yogis raise their own energy to an optimal state and by a sustainable practice, keep that energy ready for use.
+Yogis center their lifes around sustainable ways to spend and produce self-energy.
+They raise self-energy to an optimal state and by a sustainable practice, keep that energy ready for use.

 Do we need to go in a cave for 20 years to learn that?
 If our goal in life is to be Yogi, probably yes.
 Though, this is probably not our case.